Would you like to know if you have 'the look' of a commercial print model?

-As you have probably noticed that although your’ having the look’ did get you to a casting, it does not mean however that you will get booked for a job.
-This is because you will be competing with many other candidates who have ‘the look’ and at this point it will be a different ball game.
-It is not about your looks anymore, it is about your SKILLS.
+As you have probably noticed that although your having the look did get you to a casting, it does not mean however that you will get booked for a job.
+This is because you will be competing with many other candidates who have the look and at this point it will be a different ball game.
+It will be not about your looks anymore, it will be about your SKILLS.

 Those who know how to do cold reading (it is hard if you are clueless, believe me!), how to look into a camera, how to speak, how to move and pose during a fast-paced photo shoot, etc., will have a tremendous advantage over those who do not.
 See what I am saying here?

 The classes I have mentioned in the beginning are something you would probably want to consider strongly if you are looking to beat the competition.
 You do not have to take the classes, but there will always be those who do and therefore they will perform better at casting and will get booked for the job.
 The next thing you see is them being on a local or national television or featured on a billboard.
 It could have been you if only you had performed better.
 This is just my personal suggestion, I have absolutely nothing to gain from it, it's just friendly advice.

 ~ Having the look is great, but it was just an entry point, just the beginning.
 Here are the other things that will play role in your success: condition of your skin (in case you have scars and would like to get rid of them – click here, thinning hair - click here, and skin whitening - click here), your hair, your overall healthy/unhealthy appearance, your posture.
 Plus when you speak into a camera you are expected to sound and appear confident AND natural.

 ~ Casting directors prefer those who are easy to work with and have a good attitude.